MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-admin-center-manage.md

 ### Manage your connection instances

 > [!IMPORTANT]
-> Before mapping a UKG Dimensions instance to a team in Teams, check whether the team has schedule entities such as shifts or time off.
-If the team has an existing schedule with schedule entities, [remove the schedule entities from the team](/frontline/shifts-connector-ukg-prerequisites#make-sure-the-teams-that-you-want-to-map-dont-have-any-existing-schedules) before you map a UKG Dimensions instance to it.
+> Before you map a UKG Dimensions instance to a team in Teams, check whether the team has schedule entities such as shifts or time off.
+If the team has an existing schedule with schedule entities, [remove the schedule entities from the team](/microsoft-365/frontline/shifts-connector-ukg-prerequisites#make-sure-the-teams-that-you-want-to-map-dont-have-any-existing-schedules) before you map a UKG Dimensions instance to it.
 If you don't remove schedule entities before mapping, you'll see duplicate shifts.

 - To create a new connection instance, select **Create instance**.
 You're taken to the wizard, where you can [choose your settings and create mappings](shifts-connector-wizard-ukg.md#create-a-connection-instance).
 - To change an existing connection instance, go to **Actions** and select **Edit**.
 You're taken to the wizard, where you can [update the settings and mappings](shifts-connector-wizard-ukg.md#create-a-connection-instance).